 Data protection is the process of safeguarding important information from corruption, compromise or loss.

-The accidental or deliberate exposure of information into an uncontrolled or unauthorised environment, or to people without a need-to-know.
+The accidental or deliberate exposure of information into an uncontrolled or unauthorised environment, or to people without a need to know that information.

 Database management system